 From a financial planning perspective, Medicaid programs have limited applications.
 If you are unable to afford the healthcare coverage that you need, you should visit your state’s Medicaid website to determine eligibility.
 It can be a great way to reduce monthly expenses and eliminate the risk of incurring a major future liability from expensive medical procedures.

 Medicaid comes into play for many seniors, especially those who require home care, nursing homes, or long-term care.
 Those bills can easily exceed $7,000 monthly in years when retirees are working on fixed budgets without prospects of earned income.
 Even seniors with sufficient assets to cover those expenses often explore Medicaid trust planning, in which they transfer assets to a trust controlled by a reliable loved one.
 Funds in the trust would not impact Medicaid eligibility, but those assets could still be distributed for the retiree’s benefit.

 Medicaid and Medicare are both government-run medical insurance programs, but they are administered in different ways.
 Many people qualify for both programs, and it is wise to determine eligibility if you are a senior, disabled, or from a low-income household.

-Ryan Downie is a consultant and former equity research analyst and financial planner with a BA in economics from Notre Dame.
+Author: Ryan Downie is a consultant and former equity research analyst and financial planner with a BA in economics from Notre Dame.